sheefanaaz123/NLP-Master/README.md

 ## License

-This repository and all projects within it are licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This repository and all projects within it are licensed under the MIT License.

 Happy contributing!